RandyGaul/cute_framework/doc/protocol.md

 ### Sending Connection Request

-The client sends the *connect token packet*, PACKET_SEND_FREQUENCY (see [Tuning Parameters](#tuning-parameters)), to a game server from the list and waits for a response.
+The client repeatedly sends the *connect token packet* at PACKET_SEND_FREQUENCY (see [Tuning Parameters](#tuning-parameters)), to a game server from the list and waits for a response.
 This packet is **not** encrypted by the client, as it is already processed by the AEAD primitive by the web service.
 If the server responds with a *challenge request packet*, the client transitions to the *sending challenge response*, after decrypting and recording the contents of the *challenge request packet*.

 It is recommended the client moves onto the next server in the server list in the event of failure cases.
 If no more servers are left in the list, the client transitions to one of the error states.